What's Eclectic Herbalism? - Duke's Materia Tonica

 What's Eclectic Herbalism?

-Eclectic herbalism was a part of the now defunct American-based branch of allopathic medicine known as eclectic medicine which used both healing-based medicines to support health and wellbeing and the diagnoses of diseases for treatment.
+Eclectic herbalism was a part of the now defunct American-based branch of allopathic medicine known as eclectic medicine which used both healing-based medicines to support health, wellness, and well-being and also the diagnoses of diseases for treatment.
 Eclectic herbalism advanced the scientific understanding of how unique constituents work within medicinal remedies.

 Eclectic Medicine Incorporated Medicinal Herbs

 Eclectic herbalism began when many physicians in the mid-1800's used medicinal herbs as part of their medical practice because they were displeased with the application of dangerous, sometimes deadly, mercury based drugs and bloodletting to treat diseases and sought other therapeutic ways to treat disease.

 The eclectic physicians studied the practice of American doctor and herbalist Samuel Thompson.
 Samuel Thompson created a system of herbalism called Thompsonian herbalism from the use of herbal remedies in North American Native American herbalism.